ry-animal/valkyriefinance/documentation/PROJECT_STATUS.md

 ## Current Status (Updated: 2025-01-16)

-**Overall Progress**: React Server Components Refactoring & Comprehensive Modernization completed!
-The platform has been transformed from a client-side rendered application to an optimized RSC architecture with significant performance improvements and modern development tooling.
+**Overall Progress**: React Server Components Refactoring & Biome.js Migration completed!
+The platform has been transformed from a client-side rendered application to an optimized RSC architecture with significant performance improvements, modern development tooling, and superior code quality.

 **Next Development Priorities**: